 What happens during the review process?

-For requests which require more than $15,000 of general Foundation/unrestricted funds the application is reviewed and scored by the senior leadership team and the WashU Medicine Pediatrician-in-Chief.
+For requests which require $15,000 or more of general Foundation/unrestricted funds the application is reviewed and scored by the senior leadership team and the WashU Medicine Pediatrician-in-Chief.
 Those recommended for consideration are presented to the Resource Allocations Committee (RAC).
 RAC is a subcommittee of the Foundation Board of Trustees and committee members ensure responsible stewardship of dollars raised by the Foundation and maximize the impact of these funds in support of hospital programs and services.
 Upon RAC review, those recommended for funding are presented to the Foundation Board of Trustees for a vote.

 How do I know which deadline to submit my request?